• Home ♡

 Our first NH strain "Mill Brook Beauty" from our own neighborhood in Grafton is a delicately flavored oyster with a flower-like growth pattern that fruits during the first weeks of cool fall weather.

-"Queen of the Hill" from Hill, NH is a prolific wide temperature range oyster mushroom capable of fruiting in 3 seasons, including the dog days of summer.
+"Queen of the Hill" from Hill, NH is a prolific wide temperature range oyster mushroom capable of fruiting during the dog days of summer, when many strains only fruit in cooler weather.
+This special characteristic makes the Queen the MVP of our culture bank.
+Read more about the Queen in our upcoming blog post!

 "Grafton Giant" - Still in testing - We captured some tissue from hands down the craziest oyster tree we have ever seen, right on Grafton's own Tunnel Road!
 We observed this tree fruiting in spring and multiple flushes in fall during cool weather.
-Stay tuned!
+We are continuing to monitor the parent tree, which did NOT fruit in Spring 2025.
+Stay tuned...

 Why did we give up most commercial strains?
-Many non-native oyster strains can hybridize and compete with NH wildlife.
-We strongly encourage avoiding cultivation or purchase of the golden oyster, Pleurotus citrinopileatus.
+Many non-native oyster strains can hybridize and compete with NH oysters.
+We encourage avoiding cultivation or purchase of the golden oyster, Pleurotus citrinopileatus.
+This invasive Asian mushroom is already heavily impacting the midwest.
+We hope our products help keep NH/VT ecosystems strong!

 Oyster mushroom shelf life and storage: